nakamura-to/deku/README.md

 [Download](https://github.com/nakamura-to/deku/downloads) the deku.js and include it in your web page using the script tag.

-Differences Between deku and mustache.js
+Differences Between deku.js and mustache.js
 -------------------------------------------

 ### Pipeline Processing

-The most unique feature in deku is the pipeline processing.
+The most unique feature in deku.js is the pipeline processing.
 This feature is useful for formatting and conversion.

 ```js